 - Malt extracts – If you use malt extracts, it is a great way of making beer and making the whole process more enjoyable, especially for novice brewers.
 Extracts can produce incredible results whether you’re an experienced brewer or a newbie.
 Thankfully, the quality of malt extracts has significantly improved in recent years.
 Many brewers now depend on these extracts to get their desired results.
 Malt extract is available in a liquid form (LME) or a dry form (DME).
 However, which one you choose can affect how much of it is required in your given recipe.
 There is a simple calculation that you can take advantage of to determine what type of original gravity you can expect from either an LME or DME.
 In other words, you can measure the fermentable sugars within your unfermented beer (wort).
 In general, 1-pound of LME will produce 1.044 original gravity if it is dissolved in 1 gallon of water.
 1-pound of DME will produce 1.037 original gravity when it is dissolved in the same amount of water (1 gallon).
 We suggest using these calculations to determine how many pounds of either LME or DME you need when achieving origins gravity.
 This is if you are not using a pre-measured recipe kit.
 If you have one of these at your disposal, the levels should all be calculated for you already.

 - Brewing yeast.
 For beginner brewers, we believe dry yeast is the easiest to use.
-Amazingly, beer was brewed for thousands of years before anyone understood the role yeast played during the fermentation process.
-You may have heard of the famous saying “Brewers make wort; yeast makes beer.”
+Amazingly, people were making homebrew for thousands of years before anyone knew that yeast played an essential part during the fermentation process.
 There is no doubt that yeast and the type of yeast used are vital to beer making.
 Yeast, a single-celled fungus consumes malt sugars and produces the actual alcohol as well as CO2.
 As with malt extract, brewer’s yeast comes in a liquid or dry form.
 Dried yeast was once frowned upon as having a poorer quality.
 Many believed it didn’t add too much to beer.
 However, times have changed.
 In modern times, different varieties of dried yeast are made specifically for many different beers.
 There are numerous advantages and disadvantages when using either dried or liquid yeast.
 Firstly, dried yeast has a longer shelf life and usually requires little preparation.
 Liquid yeast, on the other hand, comes in many more varieties compared to dry yeast but its shelf life is considerably shorter.
 It also requires more care when being handled and prepared.
 But, both types of yeast can help you produce the best quality beer you have been striving for.

 - Water – You won’t make much beer without water!
 The quality of water that you use to brew is very important.
 This is because beer is more than 90% water.
 Water used for beer should be clean and free of any odors such as chlorine (we can’t imagine chlorine beer taking off, to be honest).
 You need to consider the pH value and the hardness or minerality of the water.
 Good quality brewing water should be quite hard with low to moderate alkalinity.
 However, there are always methods to help adjust your water’s chemistry if needed.
 But, in general, many homebrewers make perfectly acceptable beer with regular tap water.